Schools and Playgroup

 Kimbolton School (independent)

-Kimbolton School is a thriving independent school, located in the nearby village of Kimbolton.
+Kimbolton School is an independent school, located in the nearby village of Kimbolton.
 Currently, about 25 young people from Spaldwick attend the school.
 Normal entry points are Lower Prep (age 4+), Upper Prep (age 9+), Senior School (First Form age 11+ and Third Form age 13+) and Sixth Form (age 16+).
 There is a school bus from Spaldwick (which is chargeable), although many pupils travel to the school by car, with the journey of 4.5 miles taking only 10 minutes.

 Kimbolton School offers scholarships and assistance with fees, in the form of bursaries (for the senior school only).
 Discounts of up to 100% of tuition fees are dependent on the financial, compassionate or other pertinent circumstances of applicants.